Why UBC Science Co-op

 To hire UBC Science Co-op students, employers need to create work placements (similar to internship positions) that are:

-• Full-time (35-40 hours per week)
+• Full-time (35-40 hours per week, with a minimum of 420 hours per work-term)

 • Paid.
 Employers fund the positions – read guidelines and find grants on Salaries + Funding